Chase Sapphire Reserve® review

 The bottom line

-With a terrific signup bonus, a strong earning rate on travel and dining, more than $300 in statement credits and a plethora of travel perks, the Chase Sapphire Reserve® is more than worth your time if you’re a frequent traveler.
+With a terrific signup bonus, tremendous earning rates on travel and dining through Chase Ultimate Rewards, more than $300 in statement credits and a plethora of travel perks, the Chase Sapphire Reserve® is more than worth your time if you’re a frequent traveler.
 And if you were like me and hardly traveled much beforehand, this card’s benefits might motivate you to go out and see the world.
 Or at the very least, visit your family once in a while.